Thoughts from your 2 or 3 year old (or any aged child) on losing it:

 “Yes, I like eating candy” – [at that point, he had stopped screaming but still upset]

 I was so glad the screaming was over but he was still upset so we continued talking about candy for a bit and then we began a conversation about something else!
-I was happy that he stopped and I had calmed down.”
+I was happy he felt heard, that he stopped and I had calmed down.”

 Note: Active listening is one of the best skills you can learn as a parent.
-Like trainer wheels on a child’s bicycle it offers support and balance for the child’s emotional ups and downs, their emotional self-regulation and uncovering their needs.
-A Parent Effectiveness Training (P.E.T.) course shows you how.
+Like trainer wheels on a child’s bicycle it offers support and balance for the child’s emotional ups and downs, their emotional self-regulation, and uncovering their needs.
+Just like for the mum above a Parent Effectiveness Training (P.E.T.) course shows you how.

 Until next time – happy parenting folks!